Meet the Liberty Therapists

 LMSW

-Population Focus: children (ages 3+) youth, adolescents, young adults, survivors of trauma
+Population Focus: children (ages 3+), adolescents, young adults and college students, adults, survivors of trauma, and LGBTQIA+, neurodivergent, and BIPOC communities

 Biography:

-Ruthie is a Licensed Master Social Worker (LMSW) in Missouri and Kansas with a master’s degree from the University of Kansas.
-She is licensed in Missouri and under the clinical supervision of Jill Robinson, LCSW.
-Ruthie is a gender-affirming and strength-based therapist who creates a welcoming and affirming environment where clients feel empowered to explore their strengths, values, and goals.
-She has a passion for creativity and a commitment to supporting individuals on their journey towards self-discovery and acceptance.
-Ruthie has experience serving youth and children at the Child Abuse Prevention Association and children at a domestic-violence shelter in Kansas City.
-Ruthie’s favorite self-care activities include making art, traveling, and meditating.
+Ruthie is a dually licensed Master Social Worker (LMSW) in Missouri and Kansas with a master’s degree from the University of Kansas.
+She practices under the clinical supervision of Jill Robinson, LCSW.
+Ruthie is a gender-affirming, strengths-based therapist who creates a welcoming environment where clients can explore their strengths, values, and goals.
+She has a passion for creativity and is committed to supporting individuals on their journey toward self-discovery and acceptance.
+Ruthie serves on the board of the UMKC First Generation Alumni Alliance (FGAA), supporting initiatives and mentorship that empower first-generation communities.
+She has experience supporting youth at the Child Abuse Prevention Association and families at a domestic violence shelter in Kansas City.
+Ruthie's favorite self-care activities include making art, traveling, and meditating.

 Hannah Bisges